digicatapult/veritable-ui/README.md

 npm run test:e2e
 ```

+(it is recommended to add debugging so you can follow the logs in the console, refer to [testcontainers section](#testcontainers))
 A browser window will pop up where you can run tests and follow their progress.
 Alternatively you can run:

 ```sh